tynooo/python-cdk-locust/README.md

 the Dockerfile and locust test file that we'll use.

-2. Enter the lab directory and create a new directory for your work
+2. Enter the python-cdk-locust directory and create a new directory for your work
 ```
 cd python-cdk-locust
 mkdir lab